IntelRealSense/realsense_sdk_zr300/README.md

 For a detailed description of the SDK API methods, refer to the [**Intel® RealSense™ SDK for Linux Developer's Reference**](https://github.com/IntelRealSense/realsense_sdk/tree/master/doc/chapters/mainpage.txt).

-For a detalied instructions on generatting dynamic documentation for the project, refer to [**Readme Doxygen**](https://github.com/IntelRealSense/realsense_sdk/tree/master/doc/readme-doxygen.md).

 ## License